Arthur Honegger: World War II

+The Delights of Basel

-His most important work, though, was that on his Symphony No. 4 subtitled "Deliciae Basilienses" ("The Delights of Basel"), dedicated to his friend Paul Sacher.
+His most important work, though, was that on his Symphony No. 4, subtitled "Deliciae basilienses" ("The Delights of Basel") and dedicated to his friend Paul Sacher.
 It is "a kind of Pastoral Symphony that pays tribute both to the beautiful city of Basel, bathed by the Rhine and where life is good, and to the friendship that bound the Swiss composer to the patron and conductor Paul Sacher".
 Completed in October, it was premiered by the dedicatee, in Basel, in January 1947.
 At the end of the second movement, the solo horn quotes Franz Abt's setting of Basel-born Johann Peter Hebel's poem "Z'Basel, a mim Rhi", and two minutes before the end of the third movement Honegger describes a carnival march: this is an evocation of Guggenmusik, typical brass bands of German-speaking Switzerland using the piccolo and the Basel drum, before a phrase full of nostalgia followed by a brief mocking farewell.

 There was one more (short) piece written in December: Mimaamaquim, for voice (originally for Madeleine Martinetti's deep contralto voice) and piano.
 It was orchestrated in June 1947.
 According to Halbreich, it is (at least the version with orchestra) "one of the peaks of his work" in which he finds "the typical intonations of synagogue chant".

 During the first months of 1947, Honegger was bursting with activity as his works were given in concert all over Europe.
 In April 1947, he found the time to compose a competition piece, Intrada, for trumpet and piano.
 In June he wrote some incidental music, Œdipe, for Sophocles' Oedipus Rex, which was premiered in December 1947.

+America

 Honegger was then invited by Serge Koussevitzky at the beginning of July to give summer courses at the Tanglewood Music Center, following which he planned to go on tour throughout the US, then to Mexico and South America, where he was well-known thanks to Jane Bathori, who had made Le roi David and Judith known.
 A fortnight after he arrived, however, he suffered a heart attack that left him bedridden.
 A month later he suffered a massive heart attack.
 The composer nevertheless managed to recover and he returned to Paris on 15 November.
 He did not return to work until spring 1948.